sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDK-Integration/android-sdk.md

-# Android SDK Integration Guide
+# Android SDK Integration Guide (BYO-first, single-entry)

 _Last updated: 2025-11-21_

-This guide explains how to integrate the ApexMediation Android SDK (`sdk/core/android`) with a BYO-first posture, optional server-to-server (S2S) auctions, normalized consent plumbing, and runtime adapter rendering.
+This guide explains how to integrate the ApexMediation Android SDK (`sdk/core/android`) with a Bring‑Your‑Own (BYO) adapters posture, optional server‑to‑server (S2S) auctions, normalized consent plumbing, and runtime adapter rendering — while keeping a single entry point and simple consent.

 ---